 Dunne & Raby use design as a medium to stimulate discussion and debate amongst designers, industry and the public about the social, cultural and ethical implications of existing and emerging technologies.

 Fiona is Professor of Design and Emerging Technology and a Fellow of the Graduate Institute for Design Ethnography and Social Thought at The New School in New York.
-She is also Professor of Industrial Design (id2) at the University of Applied Arts in Vienna and was a reader in Design Interactions at the RCA between 2005-2015.
+She is also Professor of Industrial Design (id2) at the University of Applied Arts in Vienna and was Reader in Design Interactions at the RCA between 2005-2015.
 She studied Architecture at the RCA before working for Kei'ichi Irie Architects in Tokyo.
 She also holds an MPhil in Computer Related Design from the RCA.
 She was a founding member of the CRD Research Studio where she worked as a Senior Research Fellow leading externally funded research projects.
 She taught in the Architecture department for over 13 years leading ADS 4.

 Their work has been exhibited at MoMA, NYC, the Pompidou Centre, Paris, and the Design Museum in London, and is in the permanent collections of MoMA, the Victoria and Albert Museum, Frac Ile-de-France, Fnac and the MAK as well as several private collections.